Navassa Island: Guano mining and the Navassa Island Rebellion of 1889

-Hauling guano by muscle-power in the fierce tropical heat, combined with general disgruntlement with conditions on the island, eventually provoked a rebellion in 1889, in which five supervisors died.
+Hauling guano by muscle power in the fierce tropical heat, combined with general disgruntlement with conditions on the island, eventually contributed to a riot in 1889, in which five supervisors died.
 A U.S. warship returned 18 of the workers to Baltimore for three separate trials on murder charges.
-A black fraternal society, the Order of Galilean Fishermen, raised money to defend the miners in federal court, and the defense built its case on the contention that the men acted in self-defense or in the heat of passion, and that the United States did not have jurisdiction over the island.
-E. J. Waring, the first black lawyer to pass the Maryland bar, was a part of the defense's legal team.
+A black fraternal society, the Order of Galilean Fishermen, raised money to defend the miners in federal court.
+The defense tried to build a case on the contention that the men acted in self-defense or the heat of passion and even claimed that the United States did not have jurisdiction over the island.
+E. J. Waring, the first black lawyer called to the Maryland bar, was a part of the defense's legal team.
 The cases, including Jones v.
-United States, went to the U.S. Supreme Court in October 1890, which ruled the Guano Act constitutional, and three of the miners were scheduled for execution in the spring of 1891.
-A grass-roots petition driven by black churches around the country, also signed by white jurors from the three trials, reached President Benjamin Harrison, who commuted the sentences to imprisonment and mentioned the case in a State of the Union Address.
-Guano mining resumed on Navassa at a much reduced level.
+United States, went to the U.S. Supreme Court in October 1890, which ruled the Guano Act constitutional.
+Three of the miners were scheduled for execution in the spring of 1891.
+A grass-roots petition driven by black churches around the country, also signed by white jurors from the three trials, reached President Benjamin Harrison, who mentioned the case in the 1891 State of the Union Address.
+Among other things, he said:

+Guano mining resumed on Navassa at a much-reduced level.

-In 1898, during the Spanish–American War, the Phosphate Company had to abandon its operations on Navassa due to the island's proximity to Spanish Cuba and Puerto Rico.
-Company president John H. Fowler noted that the war made it impossible to find ships to deliver supplies to the island and that he expected to have his workers evacuated by June.
-Maryland senator Arthur Pue Gorman called for a naval warship to escort supply ships to island to help evacuate workers.
-In July 1898, abrogating an agreement with Haitian Naval Admiral Hammerton Killick that would have allowed the Phosphate Company to withdraw equipment and supplies left on Navassa, a group of Haitians occupied the island.
-The Navassa Phosphate Company went bankrupt and the island was sold at auction in September 1900.
+In 1898, during the Spanish–American War, the Phosphate Company had to abandon its operations on Navassa due to its proximity to Spanish Cuba and Puerto Rico.
+Company president John H. Fowler noted that the war made it impossible to find ships to deliver supplies to the island and expected his workers to be evacuated by June.
+Maryland senator Arthur Pue Gorman called for a naval warship to escort supply ships to the island to help evacuate workers.
+In July 1898, abrogating an agreement with Haitian Naval Admiral Hammerton Killick that would have allowed the Phosphate Company to withdraw equipment and supplies left on Navassa, a group of Haitians occupied the island and seized the company's assets.
+They were unable to operate the machinery, and mining ceased.
+The Navassa Phosphate Company went bankrupt and the island was sold at auction in the United States in September 1900.
 A dispute over the sale hampered efforts to restart mining on the island and left four contract workers virtually abandoned on Navassa from December 1900 to May 1901.
 Between 1857 and 1898, approximately 1 e6lbs of phosphate deposits were removed from the island.